Mapping the Raman Spectra

 Thanks to the superb sensitivity of the RM5, detailed maps based on high quality and highly resolved spectra can quickly be produced.

-If you would like further information on how the RM5 Raman Microscope can be used to help you with your raman mapping and raman research requirements, simply contact us.
-We’d be delighted to help.
+If you would like further information on how the RM5 Raman Microscope can be used to help you with your Raman mapping and research requirements, simply contact us.